KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 Where one serves **harmony**,
 the other serves **unmaking**.

-And just like their mirrors,
+And just like their counterparts,
-they too awaken
+they too may awaken
 across worlds —
 but they awaken
 to disrupt.